siyul-park/uniflow/docs/debugging.md

 ### Breakpoint

-To view detailed information about a specific breakpoint, use this command.
+Views detailed information about a specific breakpoint.
 You can query the status of a breakpoint using its ID.

 ```sh
 (debug) breakpoint              # View details of the current breakpoint